Quote to Inspire:

 Conclusion:

-Corruption doesn’t start in big buildings or institutions, but in our own homes and in how we raise our children.
+Corruption doesn’t start in significant buildings or institutions, but in our own homes and in how we raise our children.
 If we want a Puerto Rico with more justice, honesty, and values, we must start in the family, with God at the center, teaching, loving, and living according to His Word.

 A Call to Action: